uw-it-aca/uw-foodalert/README.md

 `docker-compose build app`

 ### Running the app

-To run the app simply execute `docker-compose up` from the repository's root directory.
+If you made changes to one of the following files:
+- Dockerfile
+- docker-compose.yml
+- docker/settings.py

-Or to run the app with build, execute `docker-compose up --build`.
+you need to run the app with build, execute `docker-compose up --build`.

+Otherwise, simply execute `docker-compose up`.

 ### Running the tests
 This app has two test suites.
 One for the python backend and one for the JS frontend.